Familiar fate for Abbotsford as floodwaters gush over U.S. border into B.C. again - BC News

 "And when you have to make decisions quickly, it's obviously a lot of stress and, yeah, it's just a scary experience,” he said.

-Major highways out of the Lower Mainland had been shut Wednesday, but by Thursday evening all except Highway 1 and Highway 11 at the Sumas border crossing remained closed.
+All major highways out of the Lower Mainland had been shut Wednesday, but by Thursday evening all except Highway 1 and Highway 11 at the Sumas border crossing had reopened.

 Evacuation alerts and orders were expanded on Thursday as the floodwaters rose.
 The province said all travel in the Fraser Valley should be avoided unless necessary.

-The City of Abbotsford, which declared a local state of emergency on Wednesday, told residents of about 350 properties to get out immediately, while hundreds more remained on evacuation alert.
+The City of Abbotsford, which declared a local state of emergency on Wednesday, said Thursday that residents of more than 450 properties had been told to get out immediately, with more than 1,000 under evacuation alert.

 On Whatcom Road, a search team in red suits and lifejackets waded through floodwaters to knock on the door of a home on Thursday afternoon, escorting residents out as brown floodwaters rose around them.